Skip to main content

 Step 4: Verify Zero Diff

-Next, use Atlas's schema diff command to check that Atlas sees no difference between your inspected schema as it is represented in the schema.hcl file and the actual database schema:
+Next, use Atlas's schema apply --dry-run command to check that Atlas sees no difference between your exported schema and the actual database:

 If everything works correctly, Atlas should print out a message similar to: